Marshall Vian Summers

 People say, “Oh, I have a terrible problem.
-You must help me,” and I say, “Well, the first step is stillness.”
+You must help me,” and We say, “Well, the first step is stillness.”
 “Stillness?
 What about the answer?”
-And I say, “Stillness is the answer.”
+And We say, “Stillness is the answer.”

 Most people’s problems are hypothetical anyway.
 There is the problem and there is the interpretation of the problem, which can be quite different from the problem itself.
 People say, “I want to have a relationship in my life now,” which may not be the problem.
-So, why should I try to resolve something that is not the problem?
-The problem is not that they do not have a relationship, but that they need to develop something else that is more important!
+So why try to resolve something that is not the problem?
+The problem is not that they do not have a relationship, but that they need to develop something else that is more important.
 That is very often the case, but people do not see that as the avenue that they must follow.
 They are lonely, so they want a mate.
-But, I say “stillness.”
+But We say “stillness.”

 In all ages, in all societies, even in all worlds, stillness is one of the primary challenges.
 Even if you live a very busy life and have lots of work and commitments, it is still relevant.
 Only a few minutes a day in stillness is necessary.
 It is not appropriate to say, “Well, I do not have time.
 I cannot fit it in.”
 If you cannot fit it in, then you should eliminate some things because your life is out of balance and out of proportion with your true needs.

-I will share with you a perception of humanity in this day and age, if I may.
-People in your society have a great deal of information available.
+People in modern society have a great deal of information available.
 You are concerned with many things and are very intelligent, but you are not very strong—either physically, mentally or emotionally.
 Part of the reason for this is that your mind is concerned with so many things that are unrelated.
 The fewer things you focus on, the more powerful your concentration will be and the greater the results you will achieve, if a result can be achieved.
 Therefore, to achieve any degree of stillness or depth within yourself, there must be greater simplicity in your life.

 One of our main themes is the cultivation of Knowledge.
 This is a profound state of knowing, which can be applied to immediate and practical problems as well as to a greater emphasis in life.
 Knowledge is not something that you can simply dabble with if you have any hope for success because it is more important than this.
 Since its rewards are so great, it requires a greater investment on your part.
 That is why it is very important to settle down into a form of practice sooner or later.
 You have read enough books.
 There are enough issues to concern yourself with.
 You have seen all these techniques.
 Now it is time to practice.

 Our practices are mind-proof.
 No matter how clever your mind is, the practices are more clever.
 Why?
 Because they make conflict unnecessary.
-If I say, “Look at the floor for thirty minutes,” who can do that?
-If I say, “Say this word for thirty minutes,” how many people can do that?
-I can say, “Say your name for thirty minutes,” how many people can do that?
+If We say, “Look at the floor for thirty minutes,” who can do that?
+If We say, “Say this word for thirty minutes,” how many people can do that?
+We can say, “Say your name for thirty minutes,” how many people can do that?
 “But my relationship?
 What can I do about it?”
-I say, “Say your name for thirty minutes.
+We say, “Say your name for thirty minutes.
 Nothing else.”
 How many people can do that?
 Not many.
 To be able to do that means that you have the power of concentration and other qualities as well that are most beneficial to you and to others.